Adelaide University

 Course overview

 The Adelaide University's Graduate Diploma in Forensic Odontology has a strong practical focus.
-This specialised program is designed for licensed dental professionals seeking to expand their expertise into the field of forensic odontology.
+This specialised program is designed for licensed dental professionals seeking to expand their expertise in forensic odontology.

 You’ll discover professional handling, examination, interpretation and presentation of dental and oral evidence.
 Get trained in court procedures and giving expert testimony.
 You’ll be prepared to work competently in both civil and criminal jurisdictions.

 Learn through video and computer imaging techniques.
-Take advantage of the program's hands-on approach to deal independently with routine forensic odontological casework.
+Take advantage of the program's hands-on approach to handle routine forensic odontological casework independently.
 Explore how to prepare evidence for legal proceedings.
 Contribute to disaster victim identification efforts.

 Gain an understanding of forensic medicine and pathology principles.
 Develop the knowledge and skills to create a rewarding career in this subspeciality of dentistry through theoretical and practical study.